How do you save more money? I’ve compiled 175 frugal living tips to help.

 80. Save all leftover vegetables and meat (chop this) from dinner and throw them in a container in the freezer.
 When the container is full, make soup and eat at home.

 81. If you’ve shown you can be responsible with credit, look for rewards, points, or cash back.

 82. Planning a wedding?
-Create a hashtag on social media and have everyone take their own pictures and tag you instead of an expensive photographer.
+Create a hashtag on social media and have everyone take pictures and tag you instead of an expensive photographer.
 Use someone’s backyard as a venue and have a friend cater.

-84. Buy a giant box of plain white cards at the craft store to make your own cards.
+84. Buy a giant box of plain white cards at the craft store to make your cards.
 Print them from the computer, write your own or use a stamp set, or have kids decorate them for their friends and family

 85. Pack shelf-stable snacks for a vacation to eat in the hotel or reserve a room with a mini-fridge and microwave.
 Eat breakfast and lunch in the room.